 Let’s step away for a moment from apps.
 Sure, we want to share what we love…but we also want to share things you can discover and learn more from.

 That’s why we love Userflow Pro.
-Everyone gets all hung up and goes gaga over high-fidelity wireframing, prototyping, creating mockups and all that jazz.
-Every app has their own set of benefits and, as long its UI’s basic functions are covered, everything else is just “gravy”.
+Everyone gets all hung up and goes gaga over high-fidelity wireframing, prototyping, creating mockups, and all that jazz.
+Every app has its own set of benefits and, as long its UI’s basic functions are covered, everything else is just “gravy”.

 We don’t hate Form…but it’s definitely complex and not as intuitive as many of the other apps we’ve come to love.

 The whole idea behind Form is to allow “designers to work on the production side of an app,” according to RelativeWise coder Max Weisel.

 While there are definitely tutorials that can get you up to speed, we also think part of the whole point of an effective UI tool is that, above all others, a user flow should feel fun, seamless and intuitive.

 Functions like simple repositioning in Form is definitely not that.
 You also can’t create graphics in the apps (are you asking, “wait, but why” yet?).